stemtool/stemtool/README.md

 Cite as:
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3369427.svg)](https://doi.org/10.5281/zenodo.3369427)

-I recently gave an talk on STEMTool at 2020 M&M virtual conference.
+I recently gave a small talk on STEMTool at the 2020 M&M virtual conference.
 Watch the talk here to get an idea of STEMTool's capabilities:

 [![Watch the video](https://i.imgur.com/iBhmcTT.png)](https://youtu.be/qIaplVNAQ_k)